 “I wrote something because I was facing a deadline, and I realized the meaning of it much later.
 I had such experiences many times,” film director Hayao Miyazaki says in Yom, Issue 1994.

-I don’t know about many good things that actually happened without a deadline.
+Few good things actually happen without a deadline.
 If you take the deadline seriously, you make the most of your time; otherwise, work expands to whatever time you’ve allotted to fill it (see Parkinson’s Law).

 Commit to getting your project done by the deadline.
 If you find out along the way that it’s not feasible, keep the deadline, but reduce the scope of the project.

 Deadlines enable you to make sure you’re measuring progress.
-If you’re not good at keeping or meeting deadlines, set stakes for yourself by enlisting a friend to keep you accountable.
+If you need support keeping or meeting deadlines, set stakes for yourself by enlisting a friend to keep you accountable.

 The solution is to make stuff for the sake of making, and creating a safe space for yourself to take action.
 If you feel stuck or if you feel blocked, then you want to create something for yourself that you know no one else will see.
 Act before you think.
 In an interview with Grantland, Donald Glover says, “So making songs now that I know aren’t going to be heard by anybody else, it is an interesting thing.
 Because I think you have to do that now as an artist.
 I really do.”